-- There were longer appointments available for patients with a learning disability and those with complex long-term conditions.
-Only 30% (7 patients) out of 23 patients with a learning disability had received a health check in the last year.
-The practice informed us that they booked most of the patients for the health check; however most patients did not attend the appointment. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - The facilities were accessible and translation services available; the service had a hearing loop available to help patients with hearing impairments. - Homeless people were able to register at the service. - Patients were able to receive travel vaccines available on the NHS.
+- There were longer appointments available for patients with a learning disability and those with complex long-term conditions. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - The facilities were accessible and translation services available; the service had a hearing loop available to help patients with hearing impairments. - Homeless people were able to register at the service. - Patients were able to receive travel vaccines available on the NHS.